Nivek71/Example-Projects/README.md

  For non MiniGame LobbyStates (such as Waiting):
  MiniGamePlayer > LobbyState > Lobby

  So, if you want players to be able to change their kit, give the LobbyState the PLAYER_QUEUE_KIT rule.
-This will allow both players and spectators to change their kit, which will apply on next respawn, unless they have the PLAYER_APPLY_KIT rule.
+This will allow both players and spectators to change their kit, which will apply on next respawn, unless they have the PLAYER_APPLY_KIT rule (in which case it will apply immediately).

  # MiniGame-CTF
  The MiniGame-CTF project is a sample MiniGame created using the UtilityAPI and the MiniGameAPI.